sovereigndaddy/blog/_posts/2022-05-13-bitcoin-changed-me.markdown

 Anyone, anywhere in the world, and at anytime can send a Bitcoin transaction.
 No bank or government in the entire world can stop a transaction from being sent/received.

 <br/>
-***Note: The items below are traits of Bitcoin as long as you are holding your Bitcoin in your OWN wallet/s.
-Centralized exchanges, can eliminate these aspects as the exchanges own the Bitcoin for you and are only allowing you access to the wallet that is holding that Bitcoin.***
+***Note: The items below are traits of bitcoin as long as you are holding your bitcoin in your OWN wallet/s.
+Centralized exchanges, can eliminate these aspects as the exchanges own the bitcoin for you and are only allowing you access to the wallet that is holding that bitcoin.***
 <br/>
 # My Bitcoin Ventures
 Over the past couple years, I've come to full appreciation of the Bitcoin network and realize the true possibilities that are in front of all us when using this life-altering technology.